MichaelBui/strixhalo-homelab/Hardware/PCs/Bosgame-M5.md

 Comes with Windows 11 Pro preinstalled on the 2TB SSD.

-As of October 2025, EU orders are shipped from Germany.
+As of October 2025, EU orders are shipped from Germany and US orders are shipped from the US.
+All other orders are shipped from China.

 ### Reviews